 How to prevent the negative feeling of losing your job and what to focus on

-The negative feeling resulted from losing your job is a mix of lacking clarity, experience, and certainty.
+The negative feeling resulting from losing your job is a mix of lacking clarity, experience, and certainty.

 It’s about lacking clarity because, in that specific moment, it may not be clear to you anymore what are the things you’re good at.
 If you got fired because your manager didn’t like your work anymore, then you may understand that your work is not good in general and you’ll lose the clarity over your ability to do your job.